 - 1. From the web client, click My Requests.
 Use any of the following methods to control the request displayed: - Click then select Check-In All Available to check-in all the available requests, Clear All to remove all requests, or Cancel All Pending Time Requested to cancel and remove all pending requests. - Click Sort By then select to sort by Account Name, Asset Name, Due Next, Expiring Next, Most Recent, or Status. - Click sort up or sort down to sort in ascending or descending order. - Click Filters to filter by the status. - Available: Approved requests that are ready to view or copy. - Pending Approval: Requests that are waiting for approval. - Approved: Requests that have been approved, but the check out time has not arrived.
 Or, for pending accounts restored when using the Safeguard for Privileged Passwords suspend feature. - Revoked: Approved requests retracted by the approver.
-The approver can revoke a request after the request has become available. - Expired: Requests for which the Checkout Duration has elapsed. - Denied: Requests denied by the approver.

-- Click Search to see a list of searchable elements.
+The approver can revoke a request after the request has become available. - Expired: Requests for which the Checkout Duration has elapsed. - Denied: Requests denied by the approver. - Click Search to see a list of searchable elements.
 Or enter search characters.
 For more information, see Search box. - If a denied or revoked request has been commented on by an approver, you can click the button associated with the request to view the comment. - 2.
-You can take any of the following actions on the password release request: - Available request: Make selections on the request based on your user interface. - The name, account, and remaining time is displayed. - If your browser allows, click Copy to check out the password.
+You can take any of the following actions on the password release request: - Available Password request: - The name, account, and remaining time is displayed. - If your browser allows, click Copy to check out the password.
 This puts the password onto your clipboard, ready for you to use.
 Or, click Show to check out the password and view the password.
 A password displays on your screen for 20 seconds.
 The web client displays up to 10,000 characters before truncating the password, however the API allows any set password payload below 1MB.
-If the password changes while you have it checked out, and your current request is still valid, select either Copy or Show again to obtain the new password. - Select Hide to conceal the information from view. - Once you are done working, click Check-In Request to complete the password check out process. - Approved request: Select Cancel Request to remove the request.
+If the password changes while you have it checked out, and your current request is still valid, select either PCopy or Show again to obtain the new password.